Atlas-OS/docs/docs/Getting started/Post-Installation/Activate Windows.md

 In some cases, your Windows may already be activated.
 If this is the case for you, you can skip this section.

-To check if otherwise or to activate yourself you can follow one of the guides below.
+To check if your Windows is activated, or to activate yourself if it's not, you can follow one of the guides below.

 !!! warning
-    Please activate Windows using the key related to the Windows 10 edition you installed, you can check this by going to `Settings` > `System` > `About` and checking the edition.
-If it say's enterprise, in most cases or another you just have Windows 10 Pro.
+    Please activate Windows using the key related to the Windows edition you installed, you can check this by going to `Settings` > `System` > `About` and checking the edition.
+If it say's enterprise, in most cases you just have Windows Pro or Home.

 ??? info "Windows Settings"
     Open Windows Settings with ++windows+i++ or by clicking the Windows icon in the bottom left corner and clicking the gear icon.
 From here go to `Update & Security` and then `Activation`.
 You can then see if activated and if not you can activate yourself.